There is no single answer to the question: How many threads can a Quad-Core processor handle at once.

 To find out the number of cores and threads, you can visit Intel and AMD website OR you can visit websites like notebookcheck.net for in depth reviews as well.

 Quad Core CPU From the Intel Core i3 Series

+The number of cores in an i3 processor depends on the generation.
 In the previous generation (i.e 7th and earlier), the Core i3 processors had 2 cores with 4 threads (Hyper Threading).
 However, with the current generation (8th), that has changed.

 While the “U” sub series i.e Core i3-8130U still follows the older architecture with 2 cores and 4 threads, the rest of the i3 processors have all been upgraded to 4 cores.